Openki/Openki/README.md

 ### License
 - AGPL – GNU Affero General Public License (for the sourcecode) <span class="octicon octicon-mark-github"></span>
-- Intended for Course Contents: Creative Commons (BY) SA
+- For all course contents and descriptions (if not differently indicated): Creative Commons BY-SA